Dark Neutrinos and a Three Portal Connection to the Standard Model: Abstract

 \section{Abstract}

 We introduce a dark neutrino sector which respects a hidden $U(1)^\prime$ gauge symmetry, subsequently broken by the vacuum expectation value of a dark scalar.
-Generically, this hidden sector communicates with the SM only via the three renormalizable portals, namely neutrino, vector and scalar mixing.
-We highlight the fact that in this unified picture the phenomenology can be significantly different from that of each individual portal taken separately.
-Several bounds become much weaker or can be avoided altogether.
-Novel signatures arise in heavy neutrino, dark photon and dark scalar searches, typically characterised by multi-leptons plus missing energy and displaced vertices.
-A minimal extension, possibly motivated by anomaly cancellations, can accommodate a dark matter candidate, strongly connected to the neutrino sector.
+The model is a self-consistent realisation of an extended hidden sector that communicates with the SM only via the three renormalizable portals, namely neutrino, vector and scalar mixing.
+The interplay between portal couplings leads to several novel signatures in heavy neutrino, dark photon, and dark scalar searches, typically characterised by multi-leptons plus missing energy and displaced vertices.
+A striking signature arises in kaon factories such as NA62, where $K^+\to\ell_\alpha^+\nu \ell_\beta^+\ell_\beta^-$ decays could reveal a heavy neutrino and a light dark photon resonance above backgrounds.
+Given the open parameter space, we also comment on recent ideas to explain outstanding experimental anomalies, and how they would fit in our proposed model.
+A minimal extension of the model, possibly motivated by anomaly cancellation, can accommodate a dark matter candidate strongly connected to the neutrino sector.